Parents & guardians

 PLEASE LEAVE BEHIND

-Animals should not be brought to camp unless for programmatic purposes with prior permission from the Director.
+Animals unless for programmatic purposes with prior permission from the Director.

 If you have any questions, we would love to help and chat: